New Medicare Merit-Based Incentive Payment System: Navigating Changes Under MACRA

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on the new Merit-Based Incentive Payment System (MIPS) and the challenges presented by the significant change in the Medicare payment model.
+This CLE course will provide guidance to healthcare counsel on the new Merit-Based Incentive Payment System (MIPS) and the challenges presented by the significant change in the Medicare payment model.
 The panel will also offers strategies to prepare for the fast-approaching system change.

 - Changes in payment/reimbursement models under MACRA

 - Challenges posted by the new models

 - What healthcare providers and their counsel need to do to be ready for the new system

 The panel will review these and other key issues:

 - Who does MIPS apply to and what factors impact a physician’s MIPS score?

 - What does MIPS offer over the Alternative Payment Models?

 - What changes will providers need to have in place in order to be ready to meet the performance and reporting obligations?